isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 ```

-## 3.2 Metrics Report
+## 4.2 Metrics Service

-POST /slaMetrics
-Sends one or more measures to an SLA Metric Store Service.
-Measures can be buffered and send in blocks to fine-tune the production system for real-time metrics versus performance.
+At any moment, or more often, after a service finish its execution, a service can collect a set of basic metrics
+and send them to a data store for aggregation and later consumption.

+The Metrics Service exposes an endpoint for gathering the metrics collected from different nodes.

+The API supports buffering.
+Therefore, metrics can be grouped in batches or sent one by one to fine-tune performance versus real-time SLA tracking.

+The service exposes a **POST** operation over the route `/slaMetrics`.

 Service Authentication: Authentication Basic: appId:apiKey pair